tj5miniop/linux-zenplus-nix/README.md

 ## Kernel Overview

-# A "port" of Linux-Tkg for NixOS (more specifically my configuration)
+#### A custom linux kernel for NixOS patched with gaming related utilities such as

+- BORE Scheduler (Used by CachyOS) (SCX-LAVD enabled in my configuration)
+- OpenRGB patches
+- Gamescope patches
+- more to come.....